Grieving the Loss of a Pet

-Describing the bond you have with your pet to someone who has never experienced it, can feel as difficult as trying to describe the color of the sky to someone who was born without the gift of sight….words just don’t capture its true essence.
+Describing the bond you have with your dog, cat, or any other pet to someone who has never experienced it, can feel as difficult as trying to describe the color of the sky to someone who was born without the gift of sight… words just don’t capture its true essence.
 Sometimes it feels like the only people who can really understand its beauty – and the depth of your loss – is someone who has personally experienced it.

 The loss of a pet is intense and leaves an emptiness in our lives that feels irreparable.
 Whether the loss was expected or sudden, we experience a vast range of emotions including anger, regret, guilt, shame, loneliness, pain, relief and despair.
 As time passes and the fog begins to lift ever so slightly, we are often knocked down again by a wave of emotion, reminding us of our loneliness and deep loss.

-Grief is a highly individualized process and varies from person to person.
+Grief is a highly individualized process and how to deal with grief varies from person to person.
 For some, talking about their loss provides a reprieve from the sadness.
 Others find closure in holding a burial service and creating a special place where they can visit to feel close to their pet.
 It is a process that takes time to allow you to slowly heal, and find a way to exist without your beloved pet.

-Helping others cope with their profound loss and adapt to a ‘new normal’ is a process Laura deeply values and appreciates.
-She will provide you with a safe and supportive environment where you can grieve your loss.
-She will listen intently as you describe the unique and special relationship you experienced with your pet.
-Together you will work through the different stages of grief and begin the process of moving forward while keeping the memories of your beloved pet clear and close.
+Helping others cope with their profound loss and adapt to a ‘new normal’ is a process I deeply value and appreciate.
+I will provide you with a safe and supportive environment where you can grieve your loss.
+I will listen intently as you describe the unique and special relationship you experienced with your pet.
+Together we will work through the different stages of grief when you lose a pet and begin the process of moving forward while keeping the memories of your beloved pet clear and close.